Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

 ]

-Open the downloaded JSON file and keep only the content within the DATA structure.
+Open the downloaded JSON file and keep only the content inside the DATA structure.

 Using the Training Tool:

-After downloading the training tool, click on TextClassifer.playground to open the Playground.
+After downloading the training tool, click TextClassifer.playground to open the Playground

-Click the red box to run -> Click the green box to switch view display.
+Click the red box to execute -> Click the green box to switch View display

-Drag the JSON file into the GUI tool.
+Import the JSON file into the GUI tool

-Open the console below to check training progress; seeing “Test Accuracy” means model training is complete.
+Open the Console below to check the training progress.
+Seeing the line “Test Accuracy” means the model training is complete.

-At this point, your model is trained!
-Isn’t that easy?
+Your model is now trained!
+Isn’t it easy?

 Specific Training Method:

-- Group the training data, for example: 80% for training and 20% for testing and validation.
+Group the training data, for example: 80% is used for training and the other 20% is used for testing and validation

-At this point, most of the work is done; next, just add the model file to your iOS project and write a few lines of code.
+Up to this point, most of the work is done.
+Next, just add the model file to the iOS project and write a few lines of code.

-Drag the model file (*.mlmodel) into the project.
+Drag and drop the model file (*.mlmodel) into the project

 Code Section: